kanaka/data-defined-systems/docs/presentations/source/presentation.md

 - a data-defined approach combined with Clojure gives really flexible and powerful way to quickly create service prototypes (or testing mocks, etc) for arbitrary binary network protocols
-    - this shows most of the code needed to create a full DHCP server using clj-protocol
+  - Here are 64 lines of code that use the clj-protocol DHCP definition to create a DHCP server with IP pool stored in postgres and events sent to NATS.
-        - on left is the code for using postgres as IP pool assignment
-        - on right is the DHCP message handler and function that sends DHCP events to NATS.

----

-### Why not data-defined?

-- Can be less readable
-- Tendency for data sprawl
-- Harder to trace and debug

-Notes:

-- not all roses, there are some potential downsides to data-defined approach
-- Can be less readable: behavior can be emergent rather hard-coded in code
-- Data sprawl: can be harder to determine interactions and dependencies between different parts of the data
-- Harder to trace and debug: downside of logic and behavior being distinct
-    - e.g. a stack trace may point a line of code that is opaque without the additional data context

-- for the most part, these downsides aren't fundamental but rather point to a tooling gap

 -----